 Update Your Network Driver

 We’ve all been through the pangs of not having up-to-date graphics drivers, but it’s high time that we shed some light on your device’s network drivers as well.
-It is possible that an outdated version of the latter might be preventing you to run the Steam launcher appropriately, causing a girth of network issues.
+It is possible that an outdated version of the latter might be preventing you from running the Steam launcher appropriately, causing a girth of network issues.
 Authenticate by going into the “Device Manager” system app and taking a look at your “Network adapters.”

 As soon as you click on the drop-down menu, all of the installed “Network drivers” will appear in a list form.
 From there, right-click on the relevant driver and select “Update driver.”
 Lastly, you will be prompted to look for drivers either manually or automatically.
 Choose the latter as shown in the screenshot below to get the job done.

 Oh, and do consider something like Avast Driver Updater that takes care of your driver updating needs on the fly.
-Software such as the latter automate the whole drive updating procedure, so you don’t have to indulge into this laborious endeavor yourself.
+Software such as the latter automates the whole drive updating procedure, so you don’t have to indulge into this laborious endeavor yourself.

 Even in the case that you have fully updated network drivers and the Steam launcher still isn’t budging from its position, try what we have prepared for you ahead.